Next: , Up: How to compile? [Contents]

 Documentation is compiled, but may be recompiled, if you have the makeinfo program (texinfo package).
 Translations will be compiled, if you have the gettext package.

-NOTE: if you have trouble compiling, send me:
+NOTE: if you have trouble compiling, see Reporting issues.

 Type